X

 Symptoms

-You might develop signs and symptoms of an intracranial hematoma right after a head injury, or they may take weeks or longer to appear.
-You might seem fine after a head injury.
-This period is called the lucid interval.
+Symptoms of an intracranial hematoma may develop right after a head injury, or they may take weeks or longer to appear.
+There may be a period of time without symptoms after a head injury.
+This is called the lucid interval.

-Over time, pressure on your brain increases, producing some or all of the following signs and symptoms:
+Over time, pressure on the brain increases, producing some or all of the following symptoms:

-• Loss of movement (paralysis) on the opposite side of the body from the head injury
+• Loss of movement, known as paralysis, on the opposite side of the body from the head injury.

-As more blood fills your brain or the narrow space between your brain and skull, other signs and symptoms may appear, such as:
+As more blood fills the brain or the narrow space between the brain and skull, other symptoms may appear, such as:

 When to see a doctor

-An intracranial hematoma can be life-threatening, requiring emergency treatment.
+An intracranial hematoma can be life-threatening and needs emergency treatment.

-Seek immediate medical attention after a blow to the head if you:
+Seek immediate medical attention after a blow to the head if you or someone you know experiences:

-If you don't notice signs and symptoms right after you've been hit in the head, watch for physical, mental and emotional changes.
+If you don't notice symptoms right after a hit to the head, watch for physical, mental and emotional changes.
 For example, if someone seems fine after a head injury and can talk but later becomes unconscious, seek immediate medical care.

 Causes

-A head injury is the most common cause of bleeding within the skull.
-A head injury may result from motor vehicle or bicycle accidents, falls, assaults, and sports injuries.
+The most common cause of an intracranial hematoma is a head injury.
+A head injury that causes bleeding within the skull may result from motor vehicle or bicycle accidents, falls, assaults, and sports injuries.

 If you're an older adult, even mild head trauma can cause a hematoma.
-This is especially true if you're taking a blood-thinning medication or an anti-platelet drug, such as aspirin.
+This is especially true if you're taking a blood-thinning medicine or an anti-platelet medicine, such as aspirin.

-You can have a serious injury even if there's no open wound, bruise or other obvious damage.
+A head injury can cause an intracranial hematoma even if there's no open wound, bruise or other obvious damage.

-There are three categories of hematoma — subdural hematoma, epidural hematoma and intracerebral (intraparenchymal) hematoma.
+What happens in the brain to cause bleeding varies based on the type of hematoma.
+There are three categories of hematoma — subdural hematoma, epidural hematoma and intracerebral hematoma.
+An intracerebral hematoma also is known as an intraparenchymal hematoma.

 Symptoms